magento/devdocs/src/guides/v2.4/graphql/mutations/create-company-role.md

 Attribute |  Data Type | Description
 --- | --- | ---
 `name` | String! | Role name.
-`permissions` | [String]! | A list of Role permission resources.
+`permissions` | [String!]! | A list of Role permission resources.
 Required array value for a field with strings as values of array.

 ### Available permissions